If you’re thinking of studying Medicine in Hong Kong, the Li Ka Shing Faculty at the University of Hong Kong (HKU) is an excellent school to consider.

-There are a range of different Undergraduate course programmes offered at the Li Ka Shing Faculty of Medicine:
+There is a range of different Undergraduate course programmes offered at the Li Ka Shing Faculty of Medicine:

 Each course at HKU has different entry requirements – so double check these before applying!
-For the Bachelor of Medicine and Bachelor of Surgery programme, HKU have the following requirements for HKDSE:
+Below are some Medicine course requirements examples.

 Once you’ve decided which courses and universities you’d like to apply to, the next step is completing your application.
 The application process for HKU Medicine is completed through the Joint University Programmes Admissions System (JUPAS).
 This is started, usually in September, via the following method: